-The best plan is to contact the harbour master regarding berthing availability etc. Before making the trek across the drying sands.
-Call "Ryde HARBOUR" on VHF channel 80 or telephone 01983 613879.
+The best plan is to contact the new harbour master, Shaun, regarding berthing availability etc. Before making the trek across the drying sands.
+Call "Ryde HARBOUR" on VHF channel 80 .

 Night entry is possible, but not advised for strangers.

-Being a drying harbour the use of marine toilets and bilge pumping are totally banned.
+Being a drying harbour the use of marine toilets and bilge pumping is totally banned.

 In the harbour freshwater is available together with toilets, showers and rubbish disposal.
 No electricity is available on the pontoons.